 In this disease, the immune system produces antibodies that attack specific proteins that connect the epidermal cells (the cells in the top layer of skin) to each other.
 When these connections are disrupted, the cells separate from each other and from the lower layers of the skin, and blisters form.
-Similar-appearing blisters occur with a less dangerous skin disorder, bullous pemphigoid.
+Similar-appearing blisters occur with a less dangerous skin disorder, bullous pemphigoid (see Bullous Pemphigoid).

 Doctors usually recognize pemphigus vulgaris by its characteristic blisters, but the disorder is diagnosed with certainty by examining a sample of skin under a microscope (skin biopsy).
 Sometimes doctors use special chemical stains that allow antibody deposits to be seen under the microscope.
 Doctors differentiate pemphigus vulgaris from bullous pemphigoid by noting the layers of skin involved and the particular appearance of antibody deposits.

 Without treatment, pemphigus vulgaris is often fatal.
 However, when people are treated with corticosteroids given by mouth (orally) or vein (intravenously), only about 5 to 15% of them die within 5 years.
 The risk of death and severe complications tends to be higher if people have widespread pemphigus vulgaris, require high doses of corticosteroids or other drugs that suppress the immune system to control the disorder, or have other serious disorders.